pavitranew/session-4b/readme.md

 })
 ```

-After removing the old scripts which permitted navigation using hashes the entire `index.js` script looks like this:
+After removing the old scripts which permitted navigation using hashes, the entire `index.js` script looks like this:

 ```js
 const nav = document.getElementById('main');